 FXB in action

 FXB launched its first Economic and Community Development FXBVillage Program in April 2018, in partnership with Hope Initiatives SA Namibia (HISA Namibia), a local nongovernmental organization, in a slum near Windhoek, Tobias Hainyeko’s constituency within the Kilimanjaro community.
 A complementary project to curb gender-based violence and protect women and children was launched in 2020.
+A second FXBVillage Program has started in 2021.

 In informal slums, access to property, basic services, education, health, social services, transport, or other public services is extremely limited or largely unavailable.
 Security, gender-based violence, unemployment and lack of capital to start small businesses are major concerns.
 In addition, development activities are scarce due to the lack of nongovernmental organizations and development agencies willing to settle in an unsafe location.